n3dst4/fizzbuzz-cli/README.markdown

 ### Next-gen language features: ES6 and Babel

-Obviously we want to be using the latest language features, like generators and ES6 modules, because they improve code legibility.
+Obviously we want to be using the latest language features because they improve code legibility.

 So we're using [Babel](https://babeljs.io/) to transpile ES6 syntax into run-anywhere ES5 syntax.
 There's a "prepublish" hook script that runs babel on the contents of the `src/` folder and puts in the `__build` folder, which is what is then published to NPM.

-## Functional programming and reactive functional programming: RxJS

-TODO

 ### Small, sharp tools